Although they had performed shows in New York, Washington DC and Miami in February 1964, this was The Beatles' first proper tour of America.

 In America, the police would be directing the traffic.
 They'd drive ahead of the motorcade; they'd come to a crossroads, put both hands up and blow their whistles.
 Then another bike would pass and go to the next link, but they'd all try to be flash, going in and out and racing up the road.
 They loved the feeling of: 'It's the President coming!'
 But they were all crashing, falling off.
 It was happening everywhere - even in Sweden!
 Wherever we went it was that kind of thing.

 The tour began with a show at the Cow Palace in San Francisco, California.
-The Beatles performed 12 songs, establishing a set which served them for most of the tour: Twist And Shout, You Can't Do That, All My Loving, She Loves You, Things We Said Today, Roll Over Beethoven, Can't Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day's Night and Long Tall Sally.
-Occasionally they changed the opening song to I Saw Her Standing There and closed with Twist And Shout, and on some nights didn't perform She Loves You.
+The Beatles performed 12 songs: Twist And Shout, You Can't Do That, All My Loving, She Loves You, Till There Was You, Roll Over Beethoven, Can't Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day's Night and Long Tall Sally.

 All 17,130 tickets sold out, and the venue was almost full by 7pm, an hour prior to The Beatles' set.
 Gate receipts amounted to $91,670.
 Of this the group took away $47,600 gross.